mattou07/iis-builder/README.md

 }`

-- IIS-Site-Name should be the name of the IIS site as it appears in the Sites folder of IIS
+- IIS-Site-Name should be the name of the IIS site
 - App-Pool-Name is the name of the App Pool for the site, ideally this should be the same as the IIS Site Name
-- Bindings is a comma separated list you can specify multiple bindings and the script will add them to your IIS site bindings
+- Bindings is a comma separated list, you can specify multiple bindings and the script will add them to your IIS site bindings

 Now just run the script and it will attempt to build the site for you.
 If a IIS site with the same name already exists it will open that site in your browser and the script will exit.